yyamamo/FinTechClass/README.md

 Chronicled was incorporated by Ryan Orr, Chairman and Maurizio Greco, CTO in 2014.
 The CEO is Susanne Somerville.
 The headquarter is in San Francisco, California, estimated number of employee is 67, and estimated annual revenue is $4 million ($59.7K in revenue per employee)

 Chronicled has raised a $16 million Series A funding led by Mandra Capital in January 2019.
-Chronicled has raised tottal of $28 million since its inception.
+Chronicled has raised total of $28 million since its inception.

 ## What Chronicled is trying to solve?